garden-io/garden/docs/contributing/config-resolution.md

 order: 6
 ---

-This doc explains the high-level steps that Garden takes to go from config files on disk to a fully resolved project (with all modules, actions and workflows resolved with no template strings remaining).
+This doc explains the high-level steps that Garden takes to go from config files on disk to a fully resolved project (with all modules, actions and workflows resolved with no unresolved template values remaining).

 This includes:

-* The steps involved in resolving Garden template strings into concrete values.
+* The steps involved in resolving Garden templates into concrete values.
 For example:
   * E.g. `${environment.name}.mydomain.com` -> `dev.mydomain.com`
   * or `${actions.build.api.outputs.deployment-image-id}` -> `some-registry.io/my-org/api:v-abf3f8dca`.
 * Applying structural template operators (e.g. `$merge` and `$concat`).
-* Garden's multi-pass approach to config resolution, including partial resolution.
 * The config graph and the process of creating it (from files on disk to resolved action configs).
 * How module configs are converted to action configs in 0.13.